IETF-OPS-AD/Liaisons/LS-out-ITU-reply to-1983.md

 technology: Segment Routing over IPv6 (SRv6).
 We acknoweldge that the technical report does not aim to alter any SRv6 specification or seek to specify new SRv6 requirements outside of IETF's work.

-The specifications listed as "Core SRv6 Standards" in the attached document to the LS are a subset of SRv6-related Proposed Standards published so far by the IETF.
-The IETF does not identify a subset of SRv6-related specifications as "Core SRv6 Standards".
 There are several Working Groups (WGs) in the IETF (mainly SPRING, 6MAN, BMWG, BESS, IDR, LSR, PCE, RTGWG, TEAS, and OPSAWG) that are working on SRv6-related specifications.
 The links to all active IETF WGs can be found at [2].
 Further, the list of RFCs published by each of the WG are available on each WG's page.

+The specifications listed as "Core SRv6 Standards" in the attached document to the LS are a subset of SRv6-related Proposed Standards published so far by the IETF.
+The IETF does not identify a subset of SRv6-related specifications as "Core SRv6 Standards".
+We understand that this is a classification that it is specific to ITU-T-SG-11.

-Unlike what is stated in the report, some of the listed RFCs (e.g., RFC 8665, 8666, and 8667) do not apply for SRv6 but for SR-MPLS.
+Unlike what is stated in the report, some of the listed RFCs (e.g., RFC 8665, RFC 8666, and RFC 8667) do not apply for SRv6, but for SR-MPLS.
 Some RFCs (e.g., RFC 9256) apply for both SRv6 and SR-MPLS.
 A review of the RFCs listed on the WGs pages will provide information on their applicability to SRv6.
-Also, the correct names for these RFCs are as follows:
+Also, the name of some of the listed RFCs should be corrected as follows:

    * RFC 8665: OSPF Extensions for Segment Routing
    * RFC 8666: OSPFv3 Extensions for Segment Routing
    * RFC 8667: IS-IS Extensions for Segment Routing